nalajcie/tuya-cloud-to-influxdb/README.md

 ```

 ## Basic usage
 1. First You need to set-up the authentication keys to be used with the CLI.
 The keys are per-application (eg. Tuya, SmartLife or other branded ones).
-On details regarding how to get them - check [tuya-sign-hacking]https://github.com/nalajcie/tuya-sign-hacking repo.
+On details regarding how to get them - check [tuya-sign-hacking](https://github.com/nalajcie/tuya-sign-hacking) repo.
 The below example configures the keys being used in **Tuya** app
 ```
 ./cli.js config-tuya --api-key 3fjrekuxank9eaej3gcx
+./cli.js config-tuya --api-secret aq7xvqcyqcnegvew793pqjmhv77rneqc
 ./cli.js config-tuya --api-secret2 vay9g59g9g99qf3rtqptmc3emhkanwkx
 ./cli.js config-tuya --api-cert-sign "93:21:9F:C2:73:E2:20:0F:4A:DE:E5:F7:19:1D:C6:56:BA:2A:2D:7B:2F:F5:D2:4C:D5:5C:4B:61:55:00:1E:40"
 ```